Skip to content

 #soilhealth #regenerativeagriculture #horseriding #horsesofinstagram #vineyard #winelovers #winelover #organic #carbonneutral #traditionalagriculture

-A visit to Beverley Swanson’s property in the Po A visit to Beverley Swanson’s property in the Pohangina Valley is a journey of smells.
+A visit to Beverley Swanson’s property in the Poha A visit to Beverley Swanson’s property in the Pohangina Valley is a journey of smells.
 First, I’m greeted with the citrus-like notes of Mexican marigold and pineapple sage growing on either side of the front gate.
 Next, I smell the alluvial Pohangina River, only a stone’s throw away, holding the narrow and long property in its curve.

 Then, when I step into the house, I’m engulfed by the herbal odours that have soaked into the walls from the four decades this home has been used to make Kereru natural products.